krystalcode/feature-toggle/README.md

 ## About

-FeatureToggle is an easy to use, extensible library that aims to provide feature toggle functionality for PHP application.
+FeatureToggle is an easy to use, extensible library that aims to provide feature toggle functionality for PHP applications.

 ## Model